 Thoughts?

 I know I'm going to be asked about the IP rating, as I put my first set in the bathroom (I've subsequently bought another set for another room).
-It has an IP rating of 20, which means the product is touchproof and will be resistant to dust or objects that are over 12mm in size.
+It has an IP rating of 20, which means the product is touch proof and will be resistant to dust or objects that are under 12mm in size.
 However, it has no protection whatsoever against liquids and will be susceptible to damage if it comes into contact with sprays of water.
-However, I'm not intending to spray the ceiling with water (This is not over my shower).
+However, I'm not intending to spray the ceiling with water, as this I snot over my shower.

 The one thing that does disappoint me is that, although this is Apple Home compatible, it does not support adaptive lighting.
 I asked the question of Nanoleaf and they suggested using the app.... but I want a single place to go.
 I don't want to think about having to use an alternative app.
-Also, I was actually surprised that they didn't offer it with Matter support.
+Also, I was actually surprised that Nanoleaf did not offer the light with Matter support.
 I'm wondering if that is coming.

 Aqara T1M

 This has become my direct replacement for the DoHome light.
-It is slightly deeper, much wider and much brighter than the DoHome, but is a much better product.
-Then again, it should be at £149.99 each, although you can get a two bundle at £269.98, which is basically 10% off.
+It is slightly deeper, much wider and much brighter than the DoHome, but it is a much better product.
+Then again, it should be at £149.99 each, although you can get a bundle of two for £269.98, which is basically 10% off.

-Interestingly, the outside rim is a seperate light from the centre, and it is RGBIC, which means it doesn't have to be all one colour.... not that Apple Home supports that.
-It is an interesting quirk, but I'm not too sure on the use case, although something Star Trek Transporter like is eating away at my thoughts.
+Interestingly the outside rim is a seperate light from the centre, and it's RGBIC, which means it doesn't have to be all one-colour.... not that Apple Home supports that.
+It is an interesting quirk, but I'm not too sure on the use case, although something Star Trek Transportet like is eating away at my thoughts.

 Installation